JuggthePlugg/alx-low_level_programming/README.md

-This repo involves the introduction of C
+Introduction to C Programming language